AI, ML, and statistical models reinforce much of the work that we do here at Riskaware.

 As a subset of AI, Machine Learning tools operate by training algorithms through supervised learning, unsupervised learning, or other methods to interpret data without being specifically programmed to do so.

-On the other hand, Northeastern University writes that statistical modelling ”is the process of applying statistical analysis to a dataset.” which allows users “to identify relationships between variables, make predictions about future sets of data, and visualize that data.”
+On the other hand, Northeastern University writes that statistical modelling ”is the process of applying statistical analysis to a dataset.” which allows users “to identify relationships between variables,” using traditional data analysis fitted to a given model.

 At Riskaware, we use a combination of AI, ML, and statistical modelling to provide our users with sophisticated and accurate insights, capable of informing real-time decisions.

-Following the identification of real-world challenges in need of greater situational awareness, we introduce statistical modelling techniques that enable greater situational awareness, integrating results into a dashboard for accessible insights at a glance.
+Following the identification of real-world challenges in need of greater situational awareness, we introduce statistical modelling techniques that enable greater situational awareness.
+We then integrate results into a dashboard for accessible insights at a glance.

 With enhanced preparedness, teams can select the very best response to outcomes before they happen, mitigating risks and possible costs, while ensuring the safety of teams.